ValerieMarot/clonal_tracing_package/README.md

 ### How to run

+CCLONE takes as input an [Anndata](https://anndata.readthedocs.io) object with REF and ALT count matrices for variants saved in the Anndata.layers.

-Tutorials explaining the analysis workflow with CCLONE can be found [here](https://github.com/ValerieMarot/clonal_tracing_notebooks).
+Tutorials explaining the analysis workflow with CCLONE can be found [here](https://github.com/ValerieMarot/clonal_tracing_notebooks), scripts to convert cellsnp-lite output to the needed Anndata object can also be found there.

 ### References